SynBioHub/synbiohub2-docs/content/Installation/_index.md

    On windows make sure you are in an admin terminal, if not open a new terminal as admin, and then redo step 3 and come back to step 5.

 6. In your browser search for localhost:3333 and it'll take you to a setup page when you'll run it for the very first time.
-From here you should go to the next step if you want to continue.
+From here you should go to the **[NEXT STEP](/setup)** if you want to continue.
 If you want to know how to shut down SynBioHub continue reading.

 7. The following command stops a local instance of SynBioHub (but only if you are in the correct directory, see step 3):